 John F Kennedy Park

-A focal point in the town, John F Kennedy Park is a striking promenade at the waters edge.
-A favourite place for both locals and visitors to relax with stunning views onto the water, you might even be lucky enough to catch a band recital in the bandstand on a warm sunny day!
+Overlooking Cork Harbour you will find a striking promenade at the waters edge.
+A favourite place for both locals and visitors to relax with stunning views onto the water.
+You might even be lucky enough to catch a band recital on a warm sunny day!
 The promenade also features 2 old cannons dating back to the mid late 19th century.